 Interpretation: Provision of systemic conclusions to problems based on facts

-Diagnosis: Active detection of diseases and contagion across the world
+Diagnosis: Active detection of diseases and contagions across the world

-Control: Behavioral analytics and change management in a system
+Control: Behavioral analytics and change of management in a system

 It is extremely vital that you understand why the Expert System in AI is being put to use today.
 Read on!